 The Summer Institute on Teaching and Technology (SITT) is the oldest yearly teaching institute at UC Davis.
-It provides the opportunity for faculty to collaborate with other colleagues and staff equally excited about enhancing student learning.
+It provides opportunities for faculty to collaborate with other colleagues and staff who are equally excited about enhancing student learning.

 Some topics covered in previous SITTs include:

 - The Digital Learning Environment: Engaging Students in the Classroom, and Beyond

 - Teaching with Video

 - Class (and classroom) designs that encourage collaboration

 - Online tools to facilitate discussions

 - Digital Devices and Distractions

 - Instructional Design Resources offered by Academic Technology Services